Apoorv-cloud/Flutter_Ludo/README.md

 * Tap on the token.
 * Token moves if the move is valid.
 * Cut will happen when applicable.
-* A cut token will traverse all the way back to home occupying the first available slot.
+* A cut token will traverse all the way back to home occupying the first available slot. <br><br>

 ![gameplpay](https://github.com/Apoorv-cloud/Flutter_Ludo/blob/master/images/ludo.jpg)